ztkxhh/multi-robot-planner/README.md

 Authors: Tao Zhang, Yi Dong

-**Note: The source code will be released after the paper is accepted, as it is currently under review.**
+**Note: The source code will be released after the paper is accepted, as it is currently under review.
+The current version includes only compiled files, but emulation verification can be performed by following the steps outlined below.**

 ## 1. Software Requirements
 * Ubuntu 18.04